Basiiic/BasicHud/README.md

 # THINGS YOU SHOULD KNOW

-- i play tf2 at 1920 x 1080 and do not plan to add support for other resolutions (test and see if it works though!)
+- i play tf2 at 1920 x 1080 and do not plan to add support for other resolutions if they dont work (test and see if it works though!)

 - the "#Customizations" folder is for zeeshud main menu only (drag enablefriends out of _enabled to disable friends list)